Start meaning

 - In any case.

-- To bring forward an issue, question, etc. for consideration.
+- to bring forward an issue, question, etc. for consideration

-- To start a journey.
+- start a hare

-Origin of start
+Origin of Start

-- From Middle English sterten (“to leap up suddenly, rush out"), from Old English styrtan (“to leap up, start"), from Proto-Germanic *sturtijanÄ… (“to startle, move, set in motion"), causative of *stirtanÄ… (“to leap, tumble"), from Proto-Indo-European *stere-, *strÄ“- (“to be strong, steady, rigid, fixed").
+From Middle English sterten (“to leap up suddenly, rush out"), from Old English styrtan (“to leap up, start"), from Proto-Germanic *sturtijanÄ… (“to startle, move, set in motion"), causative of *stirtanÄ… (“to leap, tumble"), from Proto-Indo-European *stere-, *strÄ“- (“to be strong, steady, rigid, fixed").
 Cognate with Old Frisian stirta (“to fall down, tumble"), Middle Dutch sterten (Dutch storten, “to rush, fall, collapse"), Old High German sturzen (German stürzen, “to hurl, plunge, turn upside down"), Old High German sterzan (“to be stiff, protrude").
 More at stare.

 From Wiktionary

-- From Middle English stert, from the verb sterten (“to start, startle").
+From Middle English stert, from the verb sterten (“to start, startle").
 See below.

 From Wiktionary

-- The verb start, with initial uppercase letter.
+The verb start, with initial uppercase letter.

 From Wiktionary